+Rapporteur Summary:

+8 companies agree to take legacy methods as fallback options under NW control to ensure continuity of service.
+Fraunhofer pointed that if there are more than one functionalities within Case 1, may also switch/fallback to a different functionality inside Case 1.

+7 companies do not support fallback options, but considers error reporting to NW, and NW to schedule another method based on the error received, LSC request, and UE capability.

+Fallback configurations should be legacy methods (e.g., DL-TDOA, DL-AoD) to ensure continuity of service.

 Similar to fallback, the UE may also switch from using non-AI/ML to AI/ML, e.g., UE is inapplicable for AI/ML Positioning when LMF sends RequestLocationInformation msg and later UE becomes applicable for AI/ML Positioning to be used.
 This would be applicable mainly for periodic positioning if there are several localizations needed over a period of time, and AI/ML Positioning is more favorable in the scenario, e.g., in NLoS condition.
 That is when the UE can perform both AI/ML and non-AI/ML, but initially UE reported that the applicability condition is not met but later it identifies the applicability conditions are met.
 Hence, should there be a switching option from non-AI/ML to AI/ML?

 Question 7: Do companies view a need of switching options that is to change from non-AI/ML to AI/ML, similar to fallback?